-The Shop Around the Corner was the first Ernst Lubitsch film I saw and as soon as the characters started interacting with each other I instantly knew this was a guy who knew how to handle dialogue in what is referred to as the so called ‘Lubitsch Touch’.
-With such levels of subtly this is the kind of movie that needs to be watched multiple times and gets better every time you do so.
+The Shop Around the Corner was the first Ernst Lubitsch film I saw and as soon as the characters started interacting with each other I instantly knew this was a guy who knew how to handle dialogue in what is referred to as the so-called ‘Lubitsch Touch’.
+With such levels of subtly, this is the kind of movie that needs to be watched multiple times and gets better every time you do so.
 Often there will be a verbal joke in which I am unaware it even is a joke and it will take a few seconds to catch onto it.
-Most of Lubitsch’s films where set in Europe as this was where he was from.
+Most of Lubitsch’s films were set in Europe as this was where he was from.
 The shop of Shop Around the Corner is in Budapest, Hungary.
 The world this movie is set was on the brink of destruction in 1940 but there is no mention of this in the film.
-Just like the how the film harkens back to a more peaceful time it also acts like a nostalgia portal to a time before the internet or big corporate businesses.
-A shop which is a physical, hands on and above all a communal experience.
+Just like how the film harkens back to a more peaceful time it also acts like a nostalgia portal to a time before the internet or big corporate businesses.
+A shop which is a physical, hands-on and above all a communal experience.
 The shop is a world onto its own populated by unforgettable characters.

-Like Lubitsch, most of Margaret Sullavan’s movies also took place in Europe, I don’t know of the reason for this however; a big coincidence or did she deliberately choose to star in movies with European settings?
+Like Lubitsch, most of Margaret Sullavan’s movies also took place in Europe, I don’t know of the reason for this, however; a big coincidence or did she deliberately choose to star in movies with European settings?
 James Stewart and Margaret Sullavan aren’t remotely Hungarian but classic Hollywood movies aren’t exactly known for their realism in this regard.
 I also find it humorous how Klara is able to get a job by walking into a store and proving she is capable of selling items; if only it were that easy in real life!

-The Shop Around the Corner is one of the prime examples of the classic “they hate each other but are really in love”; infact they really hate each other.
+The Shop Around the Corner is one of the prime examples of the classic “they hate each other but are really in love”; in fact, they really hate each other.
 Stewart’s Alfred Kralik is actually a real asshole; he’s brash and very opinionated.
-Likewise Margaret Sullavan isn’t a sexy, glamorous Hollywood star; Klara Novak is a down to Earth, intellectual.
+Likewise, Margaret Sullavan isn’t a sexy, glamorous Hollywood star; Klara Novak is a down to Earth, intellectual.
 As the movie progresses you so badly want these two characters to end up together to the point that it hurts.
 These aren’t two performers with great chemistry, these are two performers with incredible lifelike chemistry which blends the dividing line between fiction and reality.
-If ever there was an on screen couple how where made for each other, this is it.
+If ever there was an on-screen couple how where made for each other, this is it.